-Atzmännig is an outdoor amusement area, with a giant alpine slide, aka rodelbahn, as the main attraction.
+Atzmännig is an outdoor amusement area in the Swiss countryside, with a giant alpine slide, ropes course, and big play area.
 There are a variety of hikes in the hills, including a theme trail for children.
 In the play area, there are little cars to drive around, a big playground, trampolines, and various other little coin-operated rides for the kiddies.
 There’s no entrance fee, just bring lots of coins for the self-service rides.
 There are goats and rabbits for the kids to taunt and a variety of restaurants for lunch and drinks.
-There is also a great ropes course that includes a “Kinderparcour” course for children aged 4 to 8.
+We really like the ropes course because it has that includes a smaller course for children aged 4 to 8.
 We find ourselves at Atzmännig at least once year and enjoy ourselves immensely each time we go.

 |Address:||Atzmännigstrasse, 8638 Goldingen SG-CH

 |Car:||~1hr from Zurich|

 |Train:||~1hr20 from Zurich|

 |Trails:||various, 45 mins and 3 hour options described below|

 |Price (2017):||chair lift for trails: Adult CHF 9.50, Child CHF 5.50|